UnscriptedVN/candella/README.md

 #### Requirements
 - [Ren'Py SDK][renpy] v7.4.0 or greater
+- Python 3
+- Pipenv

+Clone the repository from GitHub, then run `pipenv install -d` in the root of the project to fetch dependencies for making the project.

-To build this project, clone the repository and in Ren'Py Launcher, click "Distribute" and select "Candella System Distributable".
-The resulting file will be in a ZIP archive with AliceOSBaseSystem.rpa.
+To build this project, open the Ren'Py Launcher, click "Distribute" and select "Candella System Distributable".
+The resulting file will be in a ZIP archive with `candella.rpa`.

 #### Test-drive features